logo image Philadelphia Shutter Company 866-875-7426

 • Pintles The pins on which the hinges swing.
 The pintles are mounted to the structure.
 We offer pintles in various configurations, to match different installation situations.

-• Plate Mount An early Holdback mounting option usually seen on frame homes, does not require structural member backing.
+• Plate Mount An early holdback mounting option that does not require structural member backing, usually seen on frame homes.

 • Show Hinges Hinges arranged to mount so as to be visible when the shutter is in the open position.

-• Sill Mount A Holdback mounting option in which the arm fastens to the sill and extends the Hold-Back to shutter.
+• Sill Mount A holdback mounting option in which the arm fastens to the sill and extends the holdback to the shutter.

 • Slide Bolts Hardware used to keep shutter in closed positon.